sitespeedio/sitespeed.io/README.md

 <img src="https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docs/img/pagesummary-grafana.png">

 ## 4.0
-Version 4.0 is a ground up rewrite for node.js 6.9.1 and newer.
+Version 4.0 is a ground-up rewrite for node.js 6.9.1 and newer.
 It builds on all our experience since shipping 3.0 in December 2014, the first version to use node.js.

 Using Docker: